MapsPeople/docs/collections/_cms/kiosk.md

 ### `timeout` aka.
 "Reset kiosk"

-To make the kiosk reset after a fixed time interval, use the `timeout` URL parameter.
+To make the kiosk reset after a fixed time of inactivity, use the `timeout` URL parameter.
 The `timeout` value is in seconds.

 ## Send SMS with link to route